jae2/puppet-101/README.md

 ```

 If you read the comments you'll see some examples of resources, facts etc..
+A complete list of native resources can be found in the puppet docs: